 Steve McGHIE: As I said, the member for Malvern referred to the electorate of Werribee.
-Having been out there last Saturday on pre-poll, Werribee has the state-of-the-art police complex that all of the police members want to work from.
-There are additional police that have been put out there, dealing with the crime out there -
+Having been out there last Saturday on pre-poll, Werribee has a state-of-the-art police complex that all of the police members want to work from.
+There are additional police that have been put out there, dealing with the crime out there.
+There are additional police, more than were initially out there.
+Anyway, we will get on and conduct the review.
+We will get on with the government business program, and we will vote against this motion.